 Saving money during the January Money Diet and applying it toward debt can be a powerful first step.

-Today’s challenge is to make a plan to get your balances paid off, and commit not to take on even one single dollar of new debt in 2021.
+Today’s challenge is to make a plan to get your balances paid off, and commit not to take on even one single dollar of new debt this year.
 If you’re so inclined, we’d love to hear about your plan to pay off debt in the Comments of this post or over in the Money Diet Community Facebook Group.

 If you’re already debt-free, perhaps you will tell us how you achieved that victory and how it has affected your life.
 We all love hearing your stories.